 You can expect your dedicated host to be available for 100% of the time unless it has suffered a hardware failure.
-If your host suffers a hardware failure which brings down your hosting completely, you can expect Bytemark to repair or replace the faulty part within 4 working hours of your reporting it to us, or 24 hours at the outset if the failure occurs outside of 9am-5pm Monday to Friday.
+If your host suffers a hardware failure which brings down your hosting completely, you can expect Bytemark to repair or replace the faulty part within 4 hours of your reporting it to us.

 If the hardware failure is not remedied within the stated times, we will refund 10% of your maximum monthly refund for every hour or part-hour that the host is not in a bootable state, up to a maximum of 100%.